¼cup(50 g) granulated sugar, plus 2 teaspoons for sprinkling

-Preheat oven to 375° F. Grease an 8-inch square ceramic baking pan (a pie plate works too).
+Preheat oven to 425° F. Grease a square ceramic baking pan or casserole dish.
+Set aside.

 In a large bowl, whisk together flour, cornmeal, ¼ cup sugar, baking powder, baking soda and salt.
 Set aside.

 In a separate bowl, whisk together the melted butter, buttermilk and vanilla.
-Two minutes before the berries come out of the oven, add the wet ingredients to the dry ingredients and mix just until combined.
+Add the wet ingredients to the dry ingredients and mix just until combined.

-Remove the berries from the oven and increase oven temperature to 425° F. Use a spoon to scoop a heaping tablespoon of dough, roll into a ball and lightly press it into a disc.
-Place on top of hot berries and repeat with remaining dough.
+Use a spoon to scoop a heaping tablespoon of dough, roll into a ball and lightly press it into a disc.
+Place on top of peaches and repeat with remaining dough.
 Remember this doesn’t have to be exact.
 Fruit cobblers are meant to mimic a cobbled road!
-Whisk together 2 teaspoons sugar and ¼ teaspoon cinnamon.
-Sprinkle on top of dough.
+Sprinkle 2 teaspoons sugar on top of dough.

-Bake cobbler at 425° F for 15 to 18 minutes or until the dough is golden brown and the berries are bubbling.
+Bake cobbler at 425° F for 20 to 25 minutes or until the dough is golden brown and the peaches are bubbling.
 Let the cobbler cool for 15 minutes before serving warm with vanilla ice cream.